EVORA-project/evora-ontology/models/docs/itemsOfTheBundle.md

 # Slot: items of the bundle (itemsOfTheBundle)

-_Specifies the constituent products and/or services that are part of the bundle_
+_Specifies the constituent products and/or services that are part of the bundle._